-To find the best home ellipticals, we looked at a few important factors: Smooth, stable and quiet performance; easy-to-use features and controls; durable, long-term reliability; and a good warranty backed by responsive, helpful customer service.
-There aren't a lot of expert reviews for elliptical machines, and the one comparative test we found at ConsumerReports.org had a few discontinued models, but there are expert sources that review individual ellipticals.
+To find the best home ellipticals, we looked at a few important factors: Smooth, stable and quiet performance; easy-to-use features and controls; long-term durability and reliability; and a good warranty backed by responsive, helpful customer service.
+There aren't a lot of expert roundups that compare and rank elliptical machines, but there are expert sources that review individual ellipticals.
 Most important, we evaluated hundreds of customer reviews to gauge user's satisfaction with the features and usability of their home elliptical machines.
 This information, along with expert evaluations, led us to finding the best ellipticals for any home fitness regimen.

 Best Home Ellipticals